 confluence gantt chart

-Confluence Gantt Chart: Your How To Guide
+Confluence Gantt Chart: Your How-to Guide with Examples

-In this post, we go over various ways you can add a Gantt chart to Confluence — even showing you a free solution that stays in sync with Jira.
+Visuals are an important element for maintaining team and stakeholder alignment, which is why we show you a few ways you can add a Gantt chart to Confluence — even showing you a free solution that stays in sync with Jira.

 By the end of this post, you’ll know the basics of Confluence Gantt charts, including: